Blog

 Table 1: Clinical trial documents and technical documentation

-Since this is a CE-marked product, all of these documents are already present in the technical documentation and are particularly included in the test plan and the clinical examiner's manual.
+Since this is a CE-marked product, all these documents are already included in the technical documentation and are incorporated in particular into the study plan and the clinical investigator's manual.

-The CE-marked medical device is therefore the test product tested in the PMCF study for which the clinical data is collected.
-I.e. the documents and results must refer to exactly this product and not to an earlier version!
+The CE-marked medical device is therefore the investigational product tested in the PMCF study, for which the clinical data are collected.
+This means that the documents and results must refer to precisely this product and not to a previous version!

 Technical Documentation: